Find out about the VAT liability of insurance transactions and insurance related services.

 9.3.2 Specialist claims handling companies

-The term ‘other expert’ doesn’t apply to specialist claims handling organisations.
-Where an insurer contracts a supply of claims handling services from a business not because of that business’s expertise in a particular field but because of its expertise in claims handling generally, the services of the business will be exempt as outlined in paragraph 8.5 and the conditions outlined in paragraph 9.3 won’t apply.
+The term ‘other expert’ does not apply to specialist claims handling organisations.
+Where an insurer contracts a supply of claims handling services from a business not because of that business’s expertise in a particular field but because of its expertise in claims handling generally, the services of the business will be exempt as outlined in paragraph 8.5 and the conditions outlined in paragraph 9.3 will not apply.

 9.3.3 The insurer’s written authority